 It is important to remember that doctors are humans and humans make mistakes.
 Even the most competent of doctors will make mistakes.
 Misdiagnoses are common in the medical field, and can take the place of a wrong diagnosis, a missed diagnosis, or a delayed diagnosis.

 However, if a doctor fails to live up to the standard of care in diagnosing their patient, then the doctor may be considered negligent, and the patient may have a case for medical malpractice.
 It is the doctor’s responsibility to meet the medical profession’s standard of care by asking pertinent questions and conducting thorough examinations.
 Failure to properly diagnose a brain injury can lead to further brain damage, longer recovery times, and even permanent brain damage.

 Hire An Attorney

-If you’ve suffered a brain injury that was undiagnosed or misdiagnosed by your doctor, consider speaking to an attorney about a medical malpractice claim.
-At Kamper & Estrada, PLLC, our experienced brain injury lawyer in Phoenix, AZ, can help you understand what sort of damages you may be entitled to and will fight to make sure you receive fair compensation for your injury.
+If you’ve suffered a brain injury that was undiagnosed or misdiagnosed by your doctor, consider speaking to an attorney about a medical malpractice claim, our experienced brain injury lawyer can help you understand what sort of damages you may be entitled to and will fight to make sure you receive fair compensation for your injury.